DublinGreen/credpal_assessment/README.md

 3. View wallet balances.
 (DONE)

 4. Simulate instant and future account transfers.
+(DONE)

 5. Simulate KYC levels for transfer limits.
 A user with a valid ID should be able to transfer over 50,000 AND one without a valid ID shouldn't.
+(DONE)

 This would ideally be thoroughly documented with complete test coverage, kindly host the code submission on bitbucket/github and provide a clear setup instruction within the README.md file.